airyhq/airy/docs/docs/ui/contacts.md

 Airy UI displays a conversation's contact details on the right side of the [Inbox](inbox).

-You also can get contact information via the [Contact info API](api/endpoints/contacts#get-contact) or the [List contacts API](api/endpoints/contacts#list-contacts).
+You also can get contact information via the [Contact info API](api/endpoints/contacts.md#get-contact) or the [List contacts API](api/endpoints/contacts.md#list-contacts).

 <img alt="Contacts" src={useBaseUrl('img/ui/contacts.png')} />

 ## Edit

-When editing a contact's details, you can change the email, phone number, address, city, title, and organization.
+When editing a contact's details, you can change the email, phone number, title, address, city, and organization.

 This can also be done via the [Update contact API](api/endpoints/contacts.md#update-contact).